tencentyun/tsf-go/README.md

 tsf-go
-tsf-go is tsf framework for golang
+tsf-go is TSF framework SDK for golang